The mathematics of Septoku: Solutions

 \section{Solutions}

-Unique solutions to the 6-seed puzzles of Figure~\ref{fig6} are given in Figure~\ref{fig9}.
-For the star Septoku problem in Figure~\ref{fig11}b, rotate the board in figure Figure~\ref{fig11}a $60^\circ$ clockwise, and then swap $1$ and $2$ (apply the permutation $(12)$).
-For the flower Septoku problem in Figure~\ref{fig12}b, simply label each circular region with the same pattern, the standard pattern shown in Figure~\ref{fig2}.
-It is hard to believe that all these solutions are unique, but this has been confirmed by IP models.
+See Figure~\ref{fig9} for solutions to the Septoku puzzles in Figures~\ref{fig1}, \ref{fig2} and \ref{fig6}.
+The unique solution to the star Septoku problem in Figure~\ref{fig11}b can be found by applying the permutation $(16543)$ to the solution in Figure~\ref{fig11}a.
+For the flower Septoku problem in Figure~\ref{fig12}b, simply label each circular region with the same pattern, that in the center circle of the board in Figure~\ref{fig12}a.